hqjs/vscode-hq-live-server/README.md

 * Quick start with any framework: `Polymer`, `Svelte`, `Vue`, `React`, `Angular` or plain js.
 * Supports metalanguages: `typescript`, `coffeescript`, `sass`, `scss`, `less` and `pug`.
 * No configuration is required.
+* Production build with a single click.
-* Start or Stop server by a single click from status bar or touch bar.
+* Start or Stop server by just a click from status bar or touch bar.
 * Hot Key control.
 * `HTTP2/HTTPS` support.
 * Customizable preferred Port Number and/or default browser.